suites-dev/suites/packages/testbeds/jest/README.md

 <h1 align="center">Automock</h1>

 <p align="center">
-<strong>Automock simplifies the process of writing unit tests by automatically creating mock objects for class dependencies, <br>
+<strong>Automock simplifies the process of writing unit tests by automatically creating mock objects for class
-allowing you to focus on writing test cases instead of mock setup.</strong>
+dependencies, allowing you to focus on writing test cases instead of mock setup.</strong>
 </p>

 <br>